 Sonia: (smiling cutely) What?
 I don't like the dark.

-Yes, "Operation: C.A.R.A.M.E.L." is not considered canon by fans.
-But it is pretty awesome that there is apparently a female-kid-Indiana JonesExpy flying around the world.
+Fanwank aside, "Operation: C.A.R.A.M.E.L.".
+It is pretty awesome that there is apparently a female-kid-Indiana JonesExpy flying around the world.
 Just a thought.

 A minor one, but in Operation: W.H.I.T.E.H.O.U.S.E.: while Nigel's Bathroom Break-Out works twice on the Secret Service, the KND aren't fooled one second, because "we're the Kids Next Door.
 We invented that trick".